Careers in Youth Work

 • informal and community education.

-Whilst most universities will have entry requirements, all institutions offering youth and community courses will welcome applications from those without academic qualifications providing they have relevant experience in youth work.
+Whilst most universities will have entry requirements, all institutions offering youth and community courses will welcome applications from those without academic qualifications providing they have relevant experience and interest in working with young people.
+Contact the institution for details.

 Regional Youth Work Units